 - Community spread: sporadic or linked cases on a limited or extensive basis

-The Devon Tactical Management Group will undertake an initial risk assessment based on the information received from Public Health England.
+The Devon Tactical Management Group will undertake an initial risk assessment based on the information received from UKHSA.

 If, following the initial risk assessment, it is considered necessary to identify additional information and investigate further a Devon Risk Assessment Team (DRAT) meeting will be called.

 The DRAT will seek to find out as much information as possible from UKHSA, NHS Test and Trace as well as other local intelligence about the case or situation which will help inform the overall risk rating and subsequent actions.

 For complex outbreaks (Tier 1), which will be deemed as high-risk, the Local Authority will convene an incident management team.
 The team will consist of key representatives applicable to the setting.

 In some circumstances, it will be necessary to create an outbreak control team (OCT).
 The OCT will usually be chaired by a member of the Local UKHSA Health Protection Team or by a consultant in Public Health from the Local Authority Public Health Team.

 The membership of the OCT will vary depending on the setting but includes public health expertise, communication leads and the manager or appropriate staff from the outbreak setting.